Meshhugahh/fifa_db_postgressql/README.md

-Project involves manipulating data with usage of Python (and SQLalchemy library) and SQL with Postgres DB.
+Project involves manipulating data with usage of Python with SQLalchemy library and SQL with Postgres DB.